Jeroenvdbroek/AmstradSchneider/amstrad-pc1512-gotek-project.md

 # Giving My Amstrad PC1512 a Second Life (and a Second Floppy Drive)

 It was my (families) first real computer.
 It arrived somewhere in 1986/87.
-After moving to a new place i had space for it at my own place.
+I spend many hours behind this machine.
+It sparked my interest for IT.
+After years it is back at my home.
+After moving to a new place i had space for it.
 So i had to try it out ofcourse.
 I noticed its original 5.25" diskettes have been giving up on me : read errors, "abort/retry" prompts, the works.
 Forty-year-old magnetic media doesn't last forever.
 This post is the story of how a dying floppy problem turned into a little project: researching, ordering, cutting plastic, flashing firmware, and eventually getting a proper solid-state floppy emulator running as a second drive.

 ![The PC1512 as it normally sits, with its keyboard and monitor](/assets/images/pc1512-overview.jpg)